Great-Sun-Group/vimbiso-pay/docs/state-management.md

 1. **State Updates**
 - Use StateManager
 - Validate updates
+- Track progress
-- Clear structure
+- Track validation
 - NO manual updates
-- NO state duplication
 - NO transformation

 2. **State Access**
 - Use getter methods
 - Check existence
-- Handle missing data
+- Validate state
 - NO direct access
 - NO assumptions
 - NO default values